 It's worth stressing that these settings are extremely important so check your work carefully.
 Be sure the IAX option is selected.
 Be sure there are no typos in your two phone number entries.
 And be sure your FQDN or public IP address is correct.
 Then save your new settings.

 TIP: Be aware that IPkall cancels an assigned phone number after 30 consecutive days of inactivity.
 If you will be using your number infrequently, it's a good idea to schedule a Weekly Reminder to call the number with a prerecorded message.
 This will assure that your number stays functional.

 Configuring Google Voice.
-Google Voice still is by invitation only so the first thing you’ll need is an invite.
-If you’re in a hurry, then stroll over to eBay where you’ll find lots of them for under $2.
-Once you have your invite in hand, click on the email link to set up your account.
-After you’ve chosen a telephone number, plug in your new SIPgate or IPkall number as the destination for your Google Voice calls and choose Office as the Phone Type.
-Trust us.
+Google Voice no longer is by invitation only so, if you're in the U.S. or have a friend that is, head over to the Google Voice site and register.
+After you've chosen a telephone number, plug in your new SIPgate or IPkall number as the destination for your Google Voice calls and choose Office as the Phone Type.

 While you're still in Google Voice Settings, click on the Calls tab.
 Make sure your settings match these:

 - Call Screening - OFF

 - Caller ID (In) - Display Caller's Number

 - Caller ID (Out) - Don't Change Anything